Lingerie: Market structure

 The global lingerie market in 2003 was estimated at $29 billion, while in 2005, bras accounted for 56 percent of the lingerie market and briefs represented 29 percent.
 The United States's largest lingerie retailer, Victoria's Secret, operates almost exclusively in North America, but the European market is fragmented, with Triumph International and DB Apparel predominant.
 Also prominent are French lingerie houses, including Chantelle and Aubade.

 In March 2020 The Guardian reported a trend for male lingerie on the catwalk and predictions as to the likelihood of it successfully extending to the high street fashion stores.

+Legality

+The Iranian regime regularly bans vendors who procure and sell imported lingerie dresses.